For when everything feels like effort

 Most approaches to depression focus on activation.
 Do more things.
 Challenge negative thoughts.
 Build routines.

-But depression often isn't about doing too little.
-It's about feeling too much, for too long, with nowhere for it to go.
+But depression isn't always about doing too little.
+Sometimes it can feel like the result of feeling too much, for too long, with nowhere for it to go.
 The shutdown isn't weakness.
-It's what happens when the system gets overwhelmed.
+It may be what happens when the system gets overwhelmed.

-Psychodynamic therapy is interested in what got switched off and why.
-Often there's grief underneath: for losses you weren't allowed to mourn, for versions of yourself that never got to exist, for needs that were never met.
-The depression might be a kind of frozen mourning.
+Psychodynamic therapy is interested in what may have been switched off and why.
+Sometimes there's griefunderneath: for losses you weren't allowed to mourn, for versions of yourself that never got to exist, for needs that were never met.
+Depression can sometimes look like mourning that has gone still.

 We meet weekly or twice-weekly and sit with what's actually there, even when what's there feels like nothing.

 Sometimes we'll talk about your history.
-Not because the past is more important than the present, but because your early experiences shaped what you learned to do with difficult feelings.
-If sadness wasn't allowed, if need was met with rejection, if anger meant abandonment, your system learned to shut down instead of feel.
+Not because the past is more important than the present, but because your early experiences may have shaped what you learned to do with difficult feelings.
+If sadness wasn't allowed, if need was met with rejection, if anger meant abandonment, shutting down may once have been the safest option available.

 The work is slow.
 It has to be.
 You can't force thawing.